WWE in the United Kingdom: Domestic broadcast

 WWE programming were originally broadcast (then as WWF) in Britain on the Sky network of premium television channels beginning in the 1980s, with a small selection of shows (including Sunday Night Heat and four pay-per-views a year) briefly being broadcast on Channel 4 in 2000 and 2001.
-In 2014, WWE renewed a 5 year deal with Sky to carry programmes through the end of 2019, which included Main Event being added to the schedule.
+During 2004, four of the company's pay-per-views were broadcast on PPV service Setanta Sport.
+In 2014, WWE renewed a 5-year deal with Sky to carry programmes through the end of 2019, which included Main Event being added to the schedule.

 In June 2019, BT Sport (known as TNT Sports since 2023) announced that they had gained the broadcasting rights for WWE in the UK; their deal began in January 2020.
 The broadcasting deal with TNT Sports expired at the end of 2024, after which Raw and SmackDown broadcast live on Netflix in the country.

 WWE's online streaming service, WWE Network, launched on 19 January 2015 in the United Kingdom.
 The service closed in the country in January 2025 as part of the global WWE-Netflix deal.